 In short, 50k equals 31.07 miles long.
 On the other hand, a marathon is 26.2 miles, so 50k is a little over the distance of a marathon.

-50K can be completed on a road or on a trail, depending on the runner’s preference.
+50K can be completed on the road or on a trail, depending on the runner’s preference.
 The roads offer more convenience as they are typically well-marked and easier to follow.
 However, running on trails provides a more scenic and challenging experience.

 The 50K race is growing in popularity.
 The race, which is about 31 miles, has a different style than the traditional marathon.
 There are typically fewer aid stations and no crowds.
 This makes for a more personal running experience.

 To complete a 50K, you will need more training than is necessary for a standard marathon, so it’s essential to be adequately prepared for the running and the challenges that come with it.
 By gradually increasing your training distance, you can ensure that you are ready to tackle this long race.

 Which Race Should You Choose?

 There are many different types of 50k races.
 Some are on trails, some are on roads, and some are a mix of the two.
 Some races have a more “runnable” surface than others, which can be important if you’re looking for a fast time.